simone-lungarella/the-bloody-way-to-c/the-bloody-way-to-c.md

 warranty; not even for MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 ```

-Let's consider the following simple `C` program contained in a file named—for instance—: `hello_world.c` (how original):
+Let's consider the following simple `C` program contained in a file named—for instance—`hello_world.c` (how original):

 ```c
 #include <stdio.h>